ilg-deprecated/xpack.github.io-source/pages/develop/js-style-guide.md

 module.exports.circumference = (r) => 2 * PI * r
 ```

-Although you can rewrite the `module.export` to be a sinle function (such as a constructor), still prefer to add them as properties to the object and refer to them explicitly in the `require()` line:
+Although you can rewrite the `module.export` to be a single function (such as a constructor), still prefer to add them as properties to the object and refer to them explicitly in the `require()` line:

 ```javascript
 const square = require('./square.js').square